 ADDITIONAL FEATURES: On-board firmware provides extensive printer and U/L case terminal/modem support.
 Great with an 80 x 24 card (especially the Full-View 80) and a Novation CAT or Hayes Smartmodem.
 Can be programmed for async., sync., or even SDLC operation.
 Supports interrupts.
 Uses Z80 SIO chip.
-Works with the APPLE II PLUS, APPLE PASCAL, Z80 SOFTCARD, and 80 column cards (especially the BIT 3 FULL-VIEW 80) Each port has a 4 character FIFO receive data buffer.
-Jumper plug permits user to "customize" the RS232 connections.
+Works with the APPLE II PLUS, APPLE PASCAL, Z80 SOFTCARD, and 80 column cards (especially the BIT 3 FULL-VIEW 80) Each port has a 4 character FIFO receive data buffer. 🗏 Jumper plug permits user to "customize" the RS232 connections. 🖺 Two 10 inch cables with RS232 connectors are included.